Stockton Town FC v Thatcham Town

 Wembley is ‘the home of football’.
 It is the most iconic stadium in the world, I’m sure the Maracana, San Siro et al would put up a reasonable argument but its unquestionable, to an Englishman anyway.

 Unbelievably there we all were, little old Stockton Town, on a beautiful warm, sunny May Sunday afternoon, stood on the lush green grass which less than 24 hours earlier had seen Chelsea and Manchester Uniteds expensive talented players bore the pants off everyone.
-Today the ground was filled with thousands of Teessiders, singing underneath the national stadium’s arch ironically manufactured a few miles down the road in Darlington incidentally, a dream come true indeed.
+Today the ground was filled with thousands of Teessiders, singing underneath the national stadium’s arch ironically manufactured a few miles down the road in Darlington, a dream come true indeed.

 Michael Dunwell fielded the team everyone expected, based on recent events, the unfortunate Max Craggs missing from the squad with a serious knee injury meant Jimmy Ward was moved into centre midfield and James Risbrough went to left back with Chris Stockton taking up his usual wide left attacking role.